 First thing to remember is that if you’re using a frozen turkey you’ll need to defrost it in the fridge for a few days (even longer if it’s an especially large turkey).
 If you forget to take the turkey out days before the big event, you can defrost a turkey in a sink full of cold water, changing the water every 30 minutes until the turkey is defrosted, it takes about one hour per pound, so you still need to allow several hours for this process.

-To prepare the turkey for roasting:
+Preparing the turkey for roasting

 Most of the turkey’s flavour, golden colour, and crisp skin will actually come from the butter rub, a mixture of butter, crushed garlic and salt.
 This rub goes all over the turkey and will season the turkey while it roasts.
 Next the turkey gets a light sprinkling of freshly ground pepper and ground cinnamon (yes, cinnamon).
-My family has been using this rub and spices for as long as I can remember and I can assure you that it tastes absolutely amazing.
+My family has been using this rub for as long as I can remember and I can assure you it tastes absolutely amazing.
 I promise you the cinnamon will not make your turkey taste like dessert!
 In fact, cinnamon is often used as flavouring for savoury Middle-Eastern dishes.

 And finally, if you have any leftover turkey, try making this amazing creamy soup.
-Just use the turkey instead of chicken.
+Just use turkey instead of the chicken.

 Easy Roast Turkey with Gravy